-Source: National Records of Scotland, Mid-year population estimates.
+Source: National Records of Scotland, 2023 Mid-year population estimates.

-Annex D: The proportion of 18-19 year-olds in the Scottish population who attended college full-time, from 2011-2012 to 2021-22
+Annex C: The proportion of 18-19-year-olds in the Scottish population who attended college full-time, from 2014-2015 to 2023-24

-1. The number Aged 18-19 in the Scottish Population is calculated by ageing forward the population values for younger people in previous years.
+15. The number Aged 18-19 in the Scottish Population is calculated by ageing forward the population values for younger people in previous years.
 This is explained and demonstrated in Annex C. The participation rate is the Aged 18-19 Full-Time Student Population divided by the number Aged 18-19 in the Scottish Population.

-Annex E: Further Information on College Students
+Annex D: Further Information on College Students

-Some aspects of the college sector have not been covered in this report, such as various student characteristics and trends surrounding learning hours.
-Student characteristics will be addressed, with more relevance and detail, in other reports such as the Report on Widening Access which is scheduled to be published in Spring 2023.
+16. Some aspects of the college sector have not been covered in this report, such as various student characteristics and trends surrounding learning hours.
+Student characteristics will be addressed, with more relevance and detail, in other reports such as the Report on Widening Access which is scheduled to be published in later in 2025.
 Previous years' reports can be found on SFC's Statistics Publication Schedule.

-Annex F: Further Information on Non-Recognised Qualifications in the College sector
+Annex E: Further Information on Non-Recognised Qualifications in the College sector